vgmtrans/vgmtrans/README.md

 ## Usage

 #### *Loading Files*
-Load files by dragging them into the application window or by choosing `Import File` from the File menu.
+Load files by dragging them into the application window or by choosing `Scan File` from the File menu.
 The program will scan a file for contained music files, which when found will appear under the "Detected Music Files" panel.

 VGMTrans is able to